TL;DR

 |---|---|---|

 For many, the affordability of a combined plan makes it the most practical choice.
-However, for those who want to ensure their life cover remains intact for their family regardless of their health, arranging two separate policies (or a more specialist 'additional' cover plan) provides more comprehensive protection.
+However, for those who want to help support their life cover remains intact for their family regardless of their health, arranging two separate policies (or a more specialist 'additional' cover plan) provides more comprehensive protection.

 Essential Considerations Before You Apply

 Arranging protection is a significant financial decision.
-Paying attention to the details ensures your policy performs as expected when you need it.
+Paying attention to the details can help support your policy performs as expected when you may need it.

 Underwriting and Full Disclosure